 - Entrance: If there are stairs, how many?
 Is the door automatic?
 Is there someone at the door available to help?
 Is there a temporary ramp that can be laid out?

 - Washrooms: Are they on the same floor as the main part of the event in the venue?
+Are they gendered?
+Are they single-user washrooms (one small lockable room containing a sink, toilet and/or urinal) or multi-user washrooms (multiple stalls with a shared sink)?
 Are there any stairs to them?
 Is there a stall with transfer bars?
-Is there an accessible stall that has a lock/needs a security guard to open it (like Lee's Palace and M.O.D. club here in Toronto for example)?
+Is there an accessible stall that has a lock/needs a security guard to open it ?
 Is there an automatic door with automatic lock and unlock buttons?
 Is the sink and paper towel / hand drier something that is designed to accommodate wheelchair users?